jimmyangel/morinricardo/content/post/2022-11-03-oregon-watersheds-data.md

 Finally, rather than intersecting every polygon against every other one in the dataset (about 190 by 190), we can narrow down the number of intersection operations needed by first looking for *candidate* polygons, i.e., polygons that contain a common point inside their [bounding boxes](https://qgis.org/pyqgis/3.26/core/QgsSpatialIndex.html?highlight=qgsspatialindex#qgis.core.QgsSpatialIndex.intersects).
 This a much faster operation than polygon intersections, thanks to [QGIS' spatial index](https://docs.qgis.org/3.22/en/docs/pyqgis_developer_cookbook/vector.html?highlight=qgsspatialindex#using-spatial-index) feature.
 With this trick, we reduce the number of actual intersection operations from about 36,000 to just about 560!

-The algorithm is laid out below.
+The algorithm's pseudocode is laid out below.

 ```
 for each polygon P